Skip to main content

 A urinary catheter is a flexible tube used to empty your bladder and collect pee in a drainage bag.

-• the tube that carries pee out of the bladder (urethral catheter)
+• the tube that carries pee out of the bladder (urethra) - this is called a urethral catheter

-• a small opening made in your lower tummy (suprapubic catheter)
+• a small opening made in your lower tummy - this is called a suprapubic catheter

 When urinary catheters are used

-• to allow pee to drain if you have an obstruction in the tube that carries pee out of the bladder (urethra).
-For example, because of scarring or prostate enlargement
+• a blockage in the tube that carries pee out of the bladder (urethra) - for example, because of scarring or prostate enlargement

-• to deliver medication directly into the bladder.
-For example, during chemotherapy for bladder cancer
+• to put medicine into your bladder - for example, during some types of chemotherapy for bladder cancer

 Types of urinary catheter

-There are 2 main types of urinary catheter: intermittent and indwelling.
+The 2 main types of urinary catheter are intermittent and indwelling catheters.

 Intermittent catheters